Xiaoyao-Li/Ag2Manip/README.md

 Enhancing the ability of robotic systems to autonomously acquire novel manipulation skills is vital for applications ranging from assembly lines to service robots.
 Existing methods (*e.g.*, VIP, R3M) rely on learning a generalized representation for manipulation tasks but overlook (i) the domain gap between distinct embodiments and (ii) the sparseness of successful task trajectories within the embodiment-specific action space, leading to misaligned and ambiguous task representations with inferior learning efficiency.
 Our work addresses the above challenges by introducing **Ag2Manip** (<ins>Ag</ins>ent-<ins>Ag</ins>nostic representations for <ins>Manip</ins>ulation) for learning novel manipulation skills.
 Our approach encompasses two principal innovations: (i) a novel agent-agnostic visual representation trained on human manipulation videos with embodiments masked to ensure generalizability, and (ii) an agent-agnostic action representation that abstracts the robot’s kinematic chain into an agent proxy with a universally applicable action space to focus on the core interaction between the end-effector and the object.
 Through our experiments, Ag2Manip demonstrates remarkable improvements across a diverse array of manipulation tasks without necessitating domain-specific demonstrations, substantiating **a significant 325% improvement** in average success rate across 24 tasks from FrankaKitchen, ManiSkill, and PartManip.
 Further ablation studies underscore the critical role of both representations in achieving such improvements.

+## Pipeline
+We first process a human demonstration dataset by masking and inpainting the areas occupied by human.
+Then we train an agent-agnostic visual representation on this dataset.
+We harness RL to learn manipulation policies in an agent-agnostic action space that abstracts the end-effector into an agent proxy, with a novel reward function emerging from our agent-agnostic visual representation.
+Lastly, the trajectory devised for the proxy agent is adapted to the robot through Inverse Kinematics.

 ## Installation
 1. Create a new `conda` environment and activate it.
     ```bash